 If your goal is to make money with affiliate marketing on your blog, driving relevant traffic to the affiliate links in your blog posts is essential.

-Therefore, for every new blog post you publish, you should be sharing them on all of your social media channels.
+Therefore, for every new blog post you publish, you should share them on all your social media channels.
 This method is a specific form of content marketing.

 Create some valuable freebies and promote them on your social media channels.
 This is a great way to build your email list.
 Remember, growing your email list is very important if you plan on selling a product one day.
 So make sure you are sharing freebies in exchange for emails and promoting these campaigns on social media!